-5. On August 27, 2013, a covered associate2 of Respondent (the "Covered Associate") made a \$500 campaign contribution to a candidate for Governor of Massachusetts.3 After the contribution was made, the Covered Associate sought and received the return of the contribution.
+5. On December 7, 2011, a covered associate2 of Respondent (the "Covered Associate") made a \$1,000 campaign contribution to the Manhattan Borough President.
+On

-2 Covered associates are defined to include: (i) any general partner, managing member or executive officer, or other individual with a similar status or function; (ii) any employee who solicits a government entity for the investment adviser and any person who supervises, directly or indirectly, such employee; and
+Covered associates are defined to include: (i) any general partner, managing member or executive officer, or other individual with a similar status or function; (ii) any employee who solicits a government entity for the investment adviser and any person who supervises, directly or indirectly, such employee; and (iii) any political action committee controlled by the investment adviser or by any of its covered associates.
+See Rule 206(4)-5(f)(2).